-The following procedures will outline the general work flow, support services, and the outside services the District believes will be required to address mitigation of AP Wells pursuant to this Agreement.
-The District shall implement the Well Assistance Program consistent with these procedures.
+The following procedures will outline the general work flow, support services, and the outside services the District believes will be requiredintends to use, as appropriate, to address mitigation of AP Wells pursuant to this a Well Assistance Agreement.
+The District shall implement theits Well Assistance Program consistent with these procedures.

-Section 1.0 Mitigation Criteria
+(a) Section 1.0 Mitigation Criteria

-To be eligible for the Well Assistance Program, and subject to further evaluation by the District for potential mitigation, the well must meet the following criteria (Potentially Eligible Well):
+To be eligible for thethis Well Assistance Program, and subject to further evaluation by the District for potential mitigation, the well must meet the following criteria (Potentially Eligible Well):

-- A. The well must currently screen sands of the Simsboro Aquifer. - B. The well must be registered/permitted with the District.
-If the well is not currently registered/permitted with the District, a landowner could immediately file the necessary registration paperwork and then the well would be eligible for mitigation. - C. The well must be active or have been active prior to October 20, 2022 with operational equipment capable of pumping Simsboro water to the land surface; or well owner must have submitted to the District an administratively complete application for an exempt or a nonexempt well prior to October 20, 2022.
-The District staff will determine if the well has been active. - D. The well must be located in the District. - E. The legal well and property owner(s) must provide the District with written consent for mitigation activities.
+- (1) The well must currently screen sands of the Simsboro Aquifersame aquifer as the relevant project, unless otherwise specified in a Well Assistance Agreement. - (2) The well must be registered/permitted with the District.
+If the well is not currently registered/permitted with the District, a landowner could immediately file the necessary registration paperwork and then the well would be eligible for mitigation. - (3) The well must be active or have been active prior to October 20, 2022the date specified in the Well Assistance Agreement, which is expected to be the date of Operating Permit issuance for the relevant project, with operational equipment capable of pumping Simsboro water to the land surface; or well owner must have submitted to the District an administratively complete application for an exempt or a nonexempt well prior to October 20, 2022.such date.
+The District staff will determine if the well has been active. - (4) The well must be located in the District.

+(5) The legal well and property owner(s) must provide the District with written consent for mitigation activities.